EB1A Visa Eligibility Criteria: A Complete Guide

 You will then need to submit evidence of what the average salary of someone in your field is for comparison.
 This may take the form of private or government data charts, industry publications, or newspaper and magazine articles.

 10. Evidence of commercial successes in the performing arts, as shown by box office receipts, or record, cassette, compact disk, or video sales

 You should include as evidence both the number of units sold and the dollar amounts made to show that your commercial success is widespread in terms of both the number of people reached and the money earned.

 11. If the above standards do not readily apply to the beneficiary's occupation, the Petitioner may submit comparable evidence to establish the beneficiary's eligibility.

 If your profession does not easily lend itself to any or most of these criteria, you may provide evidence that closely mirrors one or some of these criteria.

-If you have any further questions about your EB1A visa, the eligibility criteria, or any other immigration concerns, please contact DYgreencard.com at 888-919-8555 or [email protected] today.
+If you have any further questions about your EB1A visa, the eligibility criteria, or any other immigration concerns, please contact DYgreencard.com at 888-919-8555 or [email protected] or schedule an appointment online today.
 We offer a one-time free evaluation for EB1A cases.
 We are here to help!